antoniobiasotti/cinema-AI/README.md

   <img src="./images/image.png" height="550" width="650" alt="Logo Nome do Projeto" />
 </h1>
 <p style="text-align: justify;">
-A script that reads a dataset of movie ratings and recommends new movies for a user.</p>
+A script that reads a dataset of movie ratings and then recommends new movies for a user.</p>

 Thx for reading :)